Mike Adams (safety): Carolina Panthers

 On March 10, 2017, the Carolina Panthers signed Adams to a two-year, $4.20 million contract with $1.15 million guaranteed and a signing bonus of $650,000.
 Adams entered training camp slated as the starting free safety after the Panthers waived Tre Boston.
 Head coach Ron Rivera officially named him the starter entering the regular season, opposite strong safety Kurt Coleman.
 On October 1, 2017, Adams collected a season-high seven solo tackles and two pass deflections in the Panthers' 33–30 victory at the New England Patriots in Week 4.
 In Week 6, he had a season-high eight combined tackles during a 28–23 loss to the Philadelphia Eagles.
 He finished his first season with the Carolina Panthers with 69 combined tackles (48 solo), ten pass deflections, and two interceptions in 16 games and 16 starts.
 Pro Football Focus gave Adams an overall grade of 82.4, which ranked 24th among all qualifying safeties in 2017.

 The Carolina Panthers finished second in the NFC South with an 11–5 record and received a wildcard berth.
 On January 7, 2018, Adams started in the NFC Wildcard Game and recorded four combined tackles, a pass deflection, and intercepted a pass by quarterback Drew Brees during the Panthers' 31–26 loss at the New Orleans Saints.

 In Week 5 of the 2018 season, Adams recorded his fifth career game with two interceptions in the 33–31 victory over the New York Giants.

 Houston Texans

 On September 30, 2019, Adams was signed by the Houston Texans.

 Adams announced his retirement from the NFL on Good Morning Football on March 4, 2020.

 NFL coaching career

 Chicago Bears

 On February 2, 2021, Adams landed his first NFL coaching job with the Chicago Bears.

+New York Giants

+On July 24, 2023, he was named assistant special teams coach for the New York Giants.

+On February 15, 2024, Adams was named as assistant secondary for the Giants.